2 Hours / 2 CEs

 • Intended Audience

-This training is designed for counselors who wish to incorporate Rational Emotive Behavior Therapy (REBT) into their work with children and adolescents.
-It is suitable for professionals at any stage of their counseling career and is especially valuable for those focusing on child and adolescent mental health, behavioral interventions, and culturally or developmentally informed practices.
-The training is relevant for counselors working in diverse settings, including schools, clinics, hospitals, community organizations, and private practice.
+This training is intended for professionals who wish to incorporate Rational Emotive Behavior Therapy (REBT) into their work with children and adolescents.
+It is particularly relevant for those specializing in child and adolescent counseling, behavioral health, cognitive-behavioral interventions, and developmentally or culturally informed therapeutic practices.

 • Experience Level